 Punctuation, Diacritics, Special Characters, Non-Roman Characters

 In general, your preferred Web browser settings will not need to be changed to correctly view records that contain diacritics, special characters, or non-Roman characters.
-If you have problems, however, you may need to reconfigure your browser.
+If you have problems, however, you may need to reconfigure your browser opens in a new window.
 Best results occur if you have Unicode fonts and use Unicode character encoding with automatic character encoding activated.

 - Year Published/Created of the material

 - Type of material (e.g., book, periodical, music score)